9th8/up-to-date-real-world-haskell/25-profiling-and-optimization.md

 the precise consequences of using lazy or strict evaluation strategies, and techniques for analyzing and controlling space and time behavior.

-In this chapter we\'ll look at typical space and time problems a Haskell programmer might encounter, and how to methodically analyse, understand and address them.
-To do this we\'ll use investigate a range of
+In this chapter we'll look at typical space and time problems a Haskell programmer might encounter, and how to methodically analyse, understand and address them.
+To do this we'll use investigate a range of
 techniques: time and space profiling, runtime statistics, and reasoning about strict and lazy evaluation.
-We\'ll also look at the impact of compiler optimizations on performance, and the use of advanced optimization techniques that become feasible in a purely functional language.
-So let\'s begin with a challenge: squashing unexpected memory usage in some inoccuous looking code.
+We'll also look at the impact of compiler optimizations on performance, and the use of advanced optimization techniques that become feasible in a purely functional language.
+So let's begin with a challenge: squashing unexpected memory usage in some inoccuous looking code.

 ## Profiling Haskell programs

-Let\'s consider the following list manipulating program, which naively computes the mean of some large list of values.
-While only a program fragment (and we\'ll stress that the particular algorithm we\'re implementing is irrelevant here), it is representative of real code we might find in any Haskell program: typically concise list manipulation code, and heavy use of standard library functions.
+Let's consider the following list manipulating program, which naively computes the mean of some large list of values.
+While only a program fragment (and we'll stress that the particular algorithm we're implementing is irrelevant here), it is representative of real code we might find in any Haskell program: typically concise list manipulation code, and heavy use of standard library functions.
 It also illustrates